-By definition, any day that requires us to be underway at sunrise is going to be a bad day.
+By definition, any day that requires us to be underway at sunrise starts off as a bad day.
 For two reasons, yesterday was one of those get-going-early days.
 First, we had some open water to cross and the predictors of such things told us the wind would increase as the morning unfolded.
-Second, we had no reservation in Little Current.
+Second, we had no slip reservation in Little Current.
 It’s take what you can get at the town docks, so we wanted to arrive early.
-Things picked up for us after an iced tea (homemade) and Mountain Dew (store-bought).
+Things significantly picked up for us after an iced tea (homemade) and Mountain Dew (store-bought).

 Little Current marks the farthest point north on our Loop.
-It’s all downhill from here, at least until we hook around Key West in 4 or 5 months.
-For anyone who might wonder about these things, Coeyman’s on the Hudson River was our easternmost point on the Loop unless we get blown out further when we next reach the Atlantic Ocean.
+It’s all downhill from here, at least until we hook around Key West in four or five months.
+For anyone who might wonder about these things, Coeyman’s on the Hudson River was our easternmost point on the Loop unless we get blown out further when we next reach the Atlantic coast.

 The chainsaw guys from some HGTV series were doing their thing.
 We thought about asking them to make a huge mermaid we could slap on our bow, but nah.